 “Then your eyes should already be open.”

-One Saturday she takes us to a hot dog stand close where we live and near Coldwater Canyon; a main link from the San Fernando Valley to the other side.
+One Saturday she takes us to a hot dog stand close where we live near Coldwater Canyon; a main link from the San Fernando Valley to the other side.

 Each hot dog on the menu has a name, The Mutt, The Chili Dog, The Sunshine Dog, etc. There is a mechanical horse by the door, which can be ridden if you’re a kid with a nickel in your pocket.
 Just outside the front window by the red plastic covered stools, is Ventura Boulevard.
 A broad four-lane road that divides the haves, southward on the hillside behind it, and the have-less, northward, on the flat lands of the Valley.
 That’s where Mom, Jolly and I live.
 We live on flat land.

 Right now we’re at a round table in the middle of the room.
 The Mutt, my favorite dog, arrives with a complimentary bag of potato chips.
 Jolly runs over to us and sits down in front of his dog, also a Mutt.
 He’s been by the mechanical horse where he’s been watching the other kids ride.
 Mom ignores him and stares at me, which makes me fidgety.
-I ask her for the umpteenth time when dad is coming to see us.
+I ask her for the umpteenth time when Dad is coming to see us.

-We cross the street to the barbed wire fence that travels the length of the LA River and peer down.
+Jolly enrolls in a new elementary school.
+When he gets home, we cross the street and head down a shallow incline to the barbed wire fence that travels the length of the river.
+We’re on a discovery mission.
 What do we see?
-Gray concrete, some green escaping through its cracks and a trickle of water sitting stagnant at the river’s lowest level.
-I think we look for lizards or just wait to see if anything moves.
+Gray concrete, bits of stray green and a trickle of water sitting stagnant at the river’s lowest level.
+We look for lizards or just wait to see if something moves that looks like one.

 In a lightening fast movement, the kid picks up something from a side table and shakes it against his ear.
 It makes a scratchy sound.
 He brings it over to me.
 It’s a box of stick matches.
 He lights one then blows it out.
 Then he lights another and blows it out, too.

-“I got an idea,” he says.
+“Playing,” he says.
+“I got an idea.”
+He holds the box out to me.
 “Why don’t you light one of these matches, put it back in the box and see what happens.”

-“I don’t know how to light them,” I say not taking the box.
+“I don’t know how to light them,” I say, not taking the box.